DHTMLX/docs-suite/docs/guides/events_guide.md

 Pay attention,  usage of the disable() method of Form in the event handler is just an example.
 You may apply any other method or develop your logic if needed.

 For some reason, you may need to stop disabling the form.
-In this case, just use the form.events.detach() method.
+In this case, just use the **form.events.detach()** method.

 ```js
 form.events.detach("click");
 ```

-**Look at the example we have made.**
+**You can look at the example we have just made.**

 <iframe src="https://snippet.dhtmlx.com/hz80f7vc?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="450"></iframe>